 The United Arab Emirates is a federal state with seven emirates.
 Legislative and executive jurisdiction is divided between the various emirates and the Union.
-The federal government is entrusted with promulgating legislation concerning the principal and central aspects of the Union and each emirate has the authority to enact its own laws and regulations in other matters.
-According to Article 121 of the UAE Constitution (as amended by Constitutional Amendment No. (1) of 2003), employment matters are restricted to the exclusive legislative powers of the Union.
+The federal government is entrusted with promulgating legislation concerning the principal and central aspects of the Union, and each emirate has the authority to enact its own laws and regulations in other matters.
+According to Article 121 of the UAE Constitution (as amended by Constitutional Amendment No. 1 of 2003), employment matters are restricted to the exclusive legislative powers of the Union.

 An exception to the exclusive power to legislate in employment matters, which is also contemplated in Article 121 of the UAE Constitution, is the financial free zones, which are independent jurisdictions and have therefore been granted powers to self-legislate on civil and commercial matters, including employment matters.
-That is the case for the Dubai International Financial Centre (DIFC) and Abu Dhabi Global Market (ADGM), which have both enacted their own employment laws: DIFC Law No. (4) of 2005 as amended by Employment Law Amendment Law No. (3) of 2012 and the ADGM Employment Regulations 2015.
+That is the case for the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM), which have both previously enacted their own employment laws and published new employment laws in 2019: DIFC Law No. 2 of 2019 (as further amended by DIFC Law No. 4 of 2020 and supplemented by new Employment Regulations that came into force on 1 February 2020) and the ADGM Employment Regulations 2019.
 This chapter does not cover these laws in any detail and focuses on the federal regime only.

-The main law governing employment relations in the UAE is Federal Labour Law No. (8) of 1980 (as amended) (the Labour Law).
+The main law governing employment relations in the UAE is Federal Labour Law No. 8 of 1980 (as amended) (the Labour Law).
 There are also several ministerial decrees and orders regulating particular aspects of employment relations, for instance inspections of workplaces, employment of women and young persons, and health and safety issues.

-The Labour Law is protective of employees and any contractual provisions less beneficial to the employees than those provided for in the Labour Law will be null and void.
-The Labour Law fixes the minimum employment benefits and cannot be contracted out of.
+The Labour Law is protective of employees and any contractual provisions that are less beneficial to the employees than those provided for in the Labour Law will be null and void.
+The Labour Law fixes the minimum employment benefits and it is not possible to contract out of these.

 The Ministry of Human Resources and Emiratisation (formerly known as the Ministry of Labour) is the main body responsible for the regulation of employment in the UAE.
-The Ministry of Human Resources and Emiratisation's role includes approving employment contracts and issuing work permits, and it is also responsible for the health and safety of employees by undertaking workplace inspections.
-Any employment-related disputes must be heard by the Labour Disputes Committee at the Ministry of Human Resources and Emiratisation before being taken to the courts.
-The Labour Disputes Committee does not issue judgments or binding decisions; rather, it offers settlement for acceptance by the parties in dispute.
+The role of this Ministry includes approving employment contracts and issuing work permits, and it is also responsible for the health and safety of employees by undertaking workplace inspections.
+Any employment-related disputes must be heard by the Labour Disputes

-1 Iain Black and Catherine Beckett are partners, and Anna Terrizzi is an associate, at Dentons.
+1 Iain Black and Catherine Beckett are partners, Craig Hughson is a senior associate and Anna Terrizzi is an associate at Dentons & Co.